ikawaha/kagome/README.md

 ===

 Kagome is an open source Japanese morphological analyzer written in pure golang.
-The dictionary/statiscal models such as MeCab-IPADIC, UniDic (unidic-mecab) and so on, be able to embedded in binaries.
+The dictionary/statistical models such as MeCab-IPADIC, UniDic (unidic-mecab) and so on, are able to be embedded in binaries.

 ### Improvements from [v1](https://github.com/ikawaha/kagome/tree/master).

-* Dictionaries are maintained in a separate repository, and only the dictionaries you need are embedded in the binay.
+* Dictionaries are maintained in a separate repository, and only the dictionaries you need are embedded in the binary.
 * Brushed up and added several APIs.

-# Dictionaris
+# Dictionaries

 |dict| source | package |
 |:---|:---|:---|